egraciani/egraciani/README.md

 ## Hi there 👋, my name is Eusebio

-### After 7 years at Amazon and start-ups, I come to the Data Science field as a progression from Operations and Innovation.
+### I come to the Data Science field as a progression from Operations and Innovation.

-- 🔭 I’m an engineer with deep experience working in Amazon and scale-up companies.
+- 🔭 I’m an engineer with experience working in Amazon and scale-up companies.
-- 🎓 Always studying, now embarked in a journey to become Data Scientist.
+- 🎓 Always studying, now embarked in a journey to advance my Data Science knowledge.
-- 🔎 Open to new opportunities within the DA/BI field.